DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 The `owner` scope grants access on a subset of entries based on the owner of such entries.

-This scope is used the most and often contains a business unit as a owner.
+This scope is used the most and often contains a business unit as a reference.

 In the example below, whoever is inheriting this access card can `READ` the `Service` entities owned by the business unit `a9d68bf7-5000-49fe-8b00-33dde235b327`.